COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/Second-report.md

 ### Fourth Period: from 10 to 22 of May 2020

 <div style="text-align: justify">
-The last period of our analyses shows that there is a trend of increasing the degree of mobility in the local authorities. **Figure 11(A)** shows that the largest increases were registered in local authorities with low density; however, the slope of the line indicates a similarity between the increase rate of low and high-density areas.
-Concerning the relationship of the slope and final degree of mobility with the annual household income, **Figure 11(B)** that the result for the low-income group was more concentrated in the area of the plot where the final degree of mobility was less than 4 and the slope less than 2.
+The last period of our analyses shows that there is a trend of increasing the degree of mobility in the local authorities. <strong>Figure 11(A)</strong> shows that the largest increases were registered in local authorities with low density; however, the slope of the line indicates a similarity between the increase rate of low and high-density areas.
+Concerning the relationship of the slope and final degree of mobility with the annual household income, <strong>Figure 11(B)</strong> that the result for the low-income group was more concentrated in the area of the plot where the final degree of mobility was less than 4 and the slope less than 2.
 On the other hand, the high-income local authorities were more distributed along the regression line.
-In fact, **Figure 12(A)** also indicates that local authorities with high population density present, in general, a smaller final degree of mobility. **Figure 12(B)** shows that the slope of the line depends on both the annual household income and the population density of the local authorities.
+In fact, <strong>Figure 12(A)</strong> also indicates that local authorities with high population density present, in general, a smaller final degree of mobility. <strong>Figure 12(B)</strong> shows that the slope of the line depends on both the annual household income and the population density of the local authorities.
 </div>

 <br>